sa-abhi/MyCodeSample/README.md

 # MyCodeSample
-Here is some of my codes that I have written during my previous job position.
+Here is some of my codes that I have written during my learning process.